FortiShield/tradescope/docs/installation.md

 ## Installation with Conda

-Freqtrade can also be installed with Miniconda or Anaconda.
+Tradescope can also be installed with Miniconda or Anaconda.
 We recommend using Miniconda as it's installation footprint is smaller.
-Conda will automatically prepare and manage the extensive library-dependencies of the Freqtrade program.
+Conda will automatically prepare and manage the extensive library-dependencies of the Tradescope program.

 ### What is Conda?